Alameda, California

 Why does Alameda Hospital not deliver babies?

 Alameda Hospital is part of the Alameda Health System but does not currently operate a labor and delivery service.
 The hospital provides basic emergency services and is a Primary Stroke Center.
 Alameda Health System patients needing L&D are referred to Wilma Chan Highland Hospital Campus in Oakland (the Alameda Health System Family Birthing Center).
-PPO + Kaiser families also need to travel off-island for L&D (covered in the Hospitals section above).
+PPO and Kaiser members also need to travel off-island for L&D (covered in the Hospitals section above).
 Plan accordingly during pregnancy.

 Alameda Island vs Oakland vs Berkeley?

 Alameda is structurally an island, which is the defining difference.
 The slower-pace island culture, the bridges + tubes commute pattern, the contained AUSD school district, and the lack of new buildable land are all consequences of the island geography.
 Oakland has more inventory variety, walkable downtown + Rockridge, more density.
-Berkeley is the university-anchored small city with the strongest school district (Berkeley Unified) but tighter inventory and higher prices.
+Berkeley is the university-anchored small-city with the strongest school district (Berkeley Unified) but tighter inventory and higher prices.
 Alameda is the in-between: more space than San Francisco, more island-character than Oakland, more diverse housing than Berkeley.

 Does Lily Garipova speak Russian for Alameda transactions?